Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{Blurred line between cyber- and AI security}

 In cybersecurity, orthogonal attack vectors circumventing security measures, such as social engineering, are well recognized~\cite{aldawood2018educating}.
 In AI security, orthogonal attacks also exist.
 An example is \emph{model stealing}.
 On the one hand, ML models can be repeatedly queried, thereby creating a dataset to train a new model with similar functionality~\cite{oliynyk2023know}.
 On the other hand, an ML model can be copied byte by byte given access to the model file.
-Practitioners seem not to distinguish such attacks with different procedures but similar outcomes and rather rely on the resulting damage (a leaked model)~\cite{bieringer2022industrial}.
-While distinguishing these cases may not be relevant in practice yet~\cite{bieringer2022industrial}, not distinguishing them may prevent identifying underlying causes, performing proper risk assessment, and finding mitigations.
+Similar arguments can be made for data-leaks, but ultimately also wrong model outputs. \typo{Currently, practitioners do} not distinguish such attacks with different procedures but similar outcomes and rather rely on the resulting damage (a model or data leak)~\cite{bieringer2022industrial}.
+While distinguishing these cases may not be relevant in practice yet~\cite{bieringer2022industrial}, failing to do so may prevent, in the long term, identifying underlying causes, performing proper risk assessment, and finding mitigations.